Ethereum Quick Reference Guide

-- Wallet: An interface that is used to manage the Ethereum accounts
+- Wallet: Etherium wallet An interface that is used to manage the Ethereum accounts

-- Account: Account contains a public and private key pair that holds the funds to be stored in a Blockchain
+- Account: The account contains a public and private key pair that holds the funds to be stored in a Blockchain

 - Address: Also known as Public Key, which is used to send funds to an account.
 In Ethereum that address begins with 0x